 ‘Courting’ (Finalist in Brighton Prize, November 2018)

 The annual Brighton Prize is open to international entries and exists to find inventive new writing.
 With its roots in Rattle Tales, a performance group, there is an emphasis on stories that work as well on the stage as the page.
-I was thrilled to be runner-up for Flash Fiction from nine hundred entrants to the 2018 competition.
-The piece will be published in a 2019 anthology called Rattle Tales.
+Runner-up for Flash Fiction.

 He says something about first kissing his wife, two decades ago, the gulf of it – the distance between two people who haven’t touched yet but will – so she (not his wife, but the woman with him) wonders if this is it finally.
 She is to be tested, and found wanting.

 ‘A Lost Sheep’ (Oh Comely Magazine, June 2017)

 For the Touch issue, a fairytale of desire and disgust set in the deep Devon countryside.